aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ---

-## Attack Pattern 3: Meta-Context Injection — DockerDash
+## Attack pattern 3: meta-context injection — dockerdash

 The Invariant Labs attacks require a malicious MCP server that the user installed.
 DockerDash, disclosed by Noma Labs on February 3, 2026, demonstrates a third vector: **an external data source that the AI agent reads as trusted context**.